xcodeOn1/cordova-bug/README.md

 ## Poc By Nuclei :

-i made tamplet for that after you unzip the "ipa" use this command :
+i made template for that after you unzip the "ipa" use this command :

 echo ~/app_folder | nuclei -t ~/cordova-bug/cordova-data.yaml